imclab/res14/workshop_part1.md

 ```
 #### Helper functions
 The following code will resize the canvas to full window size and update the camera matrix accordingly.
-The render loop should use `requestAnimationFrame` method to make sure the rendering is in sync with browser's renderin cycle.
+The render loop should use `requestAnimationFrame` method to make sure the rendering is in sync with browser's rendering cycle.
 ```javascript
 var resize = function() {
   renderer.setSize(window.innerWidth, window.innerHeight);